 (2023).

-occupied Ukrainian territories, is an especially serious feature
+or within temporarily occupied Ukrainian territories, is an especially

-of urgency, backed up by documentation and monitoring of what has
+as a matter of urgency, backed up by documentation and monitoring

-occurred and continues to occur, the establishment of accountability,
+of what has occurred and continues to occur, the establishment of

-and the bringing to justice of all the perpetrators, at all levels
+accountability and the bringing to justice of all the perpetrators,

 2. The United Nations, the Council of Europe, the European Parliament